Comprehensive Science and Arts for Teaching

 Program Offerings at Grand Valley

-The CSAT major is taken with another major, such as special education.
+The CSAT major is taken with another content area: either the Spanish minor plus elementary education major or the special education major.
 A Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) may be earned.
 For certification, the student must:

 - Complete both the CSAT major and the complementary major with a GPA of 2.7 or better